stefanthoss/air-quality-bridge/README.md

-# Luftdaten InfluxDB Bridge
+# Air Quality -> InfluxDB Bridge

 This Flask-based server accepts particulate matter/temperature/humidity data from a [sensor.community sensor](https://sensor.community/en/sensors/airrohr) and writes it to a InfluxDB instance.
-It also calculates the AQI based on the particulate matter concentration with [hrbonz/python-aqi](https://github.com/hrbonz/python-aqi).
+It also calculates the Air Quality Index (AQI) with [hrbonz/python-aqi](https://github.com/hrbonz/python-aqi).

 ## Requirements